DonMorgan/HunterDensity/README.md

 ## Usage

-There are four core scripts that are required for the IUCN threat assessment analysis, they need to be run in order:
+There are four core scripts that are required for the Hunter Density analysis, they need to be run in order:

 -   01\_load.R
 -   02\_clean.R